ABOUT THE AUTHOR

 The Sport-Crazy Years

 If the '80s were about connection, the '90s were about movement.
 This was the decade of sports—my escape, my passion, my identity.
-I played rep hockey, threw myself into football, and watched as my sister excelled in rep baseball.
-Our family was constantly on the go, juggling games, tournaments, practices, and road trips.
+I played rep hockey, threw myself into football and watched as my sisters excelled in rep baseball.
+Our family was constantly on the go, juggling games, tournaments, practices and road trips.
 Sports didn’t just keep me active—they taught me discipline, teamwork and how to handle both victory and defeat.

 2000s